Our bespoke ambitious curriculum is designed to provide high quality education for every child.

 The aim of our curriculum is to inspire and excite our children by learning through first hand experiences and learning relevant to the 21st century.

-We aim to deliver a curriculum which values both skills and knowledge in a progressive way to ensure that children are enabled to achieve academic and personal success.
+We deliver a curriculum which values both skills and knowledge in a progressive way to ensure that children are enabled to achieve academic and personal success.
 We believe it is important that learning helps pupils make sense of the increasingly complex and rapidly changing world in which they live.

 Our curriculum enables pupils to think critically about world issues and to develop an awareness of the impact our own actions can have on others.
 By exposing children to this we hope to develop each child with an enquiring mind and instil in them a love of learning which they can then take with them to apply and support them with their future education.